New Short Logo04

-See also: Brown Rice; Rice Varieties; Rice Cooking Tips; Rice Trivia
+See also: Rice Varieties; Brown Rice; Rice: Rinse or Soak?; Rice Cooking Tips;

 Rice, throughout history, has been one of man’s most important foods.
 Today, this unique grain helps sustain two-thirds of the world’s population, yet little is known about the origins of rice cultivation.
 Archeological evidence suggests rice has been feeding mankind for more than 5,000 years.
 The first documented account is found in a decree on rice planting authorized by a Chinese emperor about 2,800 BC.
 From China to ancient Greece, from Persia to the Nile Delta, rice migrated across the continents, eventually finding its way to the Western Hemisphere.